Mermaid-Chart/vscode-mermaid-chart/README.md

 Transform ideas into diagrams instantly with our AI integration!
 Our extension now includes:
 - **AI Chat Participant**: Simply describe your diagram needs in natural language with `@mermaid-chart` and watch as beautiful diagrams materialize
 - **Smart Diagram Regeneration**: Auto-detect changes in your source files and instantly update referenced diagrams with one click
+- **AI-Powered ER Diagrams**: Generate entity relationship diagrams from your codebase with simple commands
+- **AI-Powered Cloud Architecture**: Visualize your cloud infrastructure automatically from configuration files
+- **AI-Powered Docker Diagrams**: Create Docker architecture diagrams from your containerized applications

 > **Note**<br/>
 > To use the AI diagramming feature, you must have the [GitHub Copilot](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot) extension installed.